-Akiyama was born in Oita and studied at the Taiheiyo art school under the internationally acclaimed Munakata Shiko (1903-1975), the towering genius who revitalised Japanese folk traditions.
-Together with Watanabe Sadao and Tsuchiya Masao who also studied under Munakata, Akiyama belongs to the mainstream of the still vitally expressive Japanese Folk Art Movement.
+Akiyama was born in Oita and studied at the Taiheiyo art school under the internationally acclaimed Munakata Shiko (1903-1975), an artist who revitalised Japanese folk traditions.
+Together with Watanabe Sadao and Tsuchiya Masao who also studied under Munakata, Akiyama belonged to the expressive Japanese Folk Art Movement.

 Since 1978 Akiyama has tried to develop a new series of works in which he seeks to capture with Zen acuteness man's spiritual dilemma as he gropes for meaning through the vastness of the universe.
 In this series, Akiyama minimally deploys black ink onto rough, untrimmed hand-made paper, the surface of which is enriched with flecks of brown fragments of the outer bark of the paper mulberry.
 Many of the prints in this series depict a determined figure, dressed for combat, his back to the viewer, valiantly confronting the expansive unknown, his spiritual groping trenchantly articulated by one of Akiyama's own 'haiku'.

 This particular print, first created in 1978 as part of the same series of 'haiga', depicts six images of the popular bodhisattva Jizo, guardian of travellers and children, not only in this life but also in the next.
 Jizo appears often in folklore and nursery rhymes and images of him usually made of stone and showing him dressed as a priest, appear all over Japan.